-Are you interested in taking on more advanced roles in the world of nursing, like nurse practitioner, nurse midwife, clinical nurse specialist, or nurse anesthetist?
+Are you interested in taking on more advanced roles in the world of nursing, like nurse practitioner, nurse midwife, clinical nurse specialist, or a nurse anesthetist?
 California could be a great place to move forward in your nursing career – or transition into nursing as a new career altogether.
 According to the BLS, California is the top paying state in the nation for nurse practitioners and nurse midwives, and one of the top five paying states for nurse anesthetists.
 We’ve put together a list of the top 12 MSN programs in California for you to explore if you’re ready to take the next step.

 Earning your MSN is a great way to enhance your knowledge and skills in the field of nursing, and you’ll need this credential to become an advanced practice registered nurse (APRN).

 |1||University of California Davis Betty Irene Moore School of Nursing||Sacramento, California|

 |2||University of California Irvine||Irvine, California|

 And now is an ideal time: the healthcare field is in need of more skilled nursing professionals – in fact, the job outlook for these roles is growing 45 percent by 2029, which is much faster than the average of all other occupations.

 An MSN is a Master of Science in Nursing.
 This degree is required for nurses who want more challenging roles in their field as advanced practice registered nurses (APRNs).
 These types of nurses work both independently as well as in collaboration with doctors and can perform all the responsibilities of an RN in addition to more advanced tasks, including diagnosing and treating ailments, referring patients to specialists, and ordering and evaluating test results.

 According to the American Nurses Association, APRNs can choose to become one of four different types of nurses: